 Is life too busy for you to learn how to be kind to yourself?

 Life is very busy.
-There are only 24 hours in a day so sometimes given in to yourself is ok, or is it?
+There are only 24 hours in a day so sometimes giving in to yourself is ok, or is it?
 The busyness of each day can lead to actions that do not resonate with being kind to yourself.

 - Eating unhealthy.
 All too often it is quicker and easier to eat take away or go through a drive-through.